George Breakston

 George Paul Breakston (January 22, 1920 – May 21, 1973) was a French-American actor, producer and film director, active in Hollywood from his days as a child actor in Andy Hardy films in the 1930s (where he played the character Beezy), to a period as an independent producer/director in the 1950s.

 Biography

 Breakston was the son of French-born Jacqueline DuVal.
 He first entered the entertainment world by working in radio as a child actor from 1930.
 Hs came to the notice of Hollywood and appeared in a variety of films.
-He made his stage debut in A Midsummer Night's Dream and made his motion picture debut in It Happened One Night (1934).
+He made his stage debut in A Midsummer Night's Dream and made his motion picture debut in It Happened One Night (1934), where he plays a boy whose mother faints in a bus due to starvation.

+Beginning in 1938, Breakston had a regular supporting role in MGM's popular Andy Hardy film series as Beezy, one of the friends of Andy portrayed by Mickey Rooney.

 During World War II he was commissioned in the US Army Signal Corps through Officers Candidate School then served in the Pacific War as a photographer.
 When the war ended Breakston remained in Japan.

 He reentered the civilian film world by co-writing, producing, directing and starring in Urubu: The Vulture People filmed in location in the Mato Grosso, Brazil.
 He followed it up with the documentary African Stampede filmed in the Belgian Congo and Kenya where he would later make his home.